Farini/SkyNation/Readme.md

 - [X] LabView - Tech with new Detail Images
 - [X] Station Scene - Make the Earth bright again

-- [ ] Garage - Check if asking for Token spending.
 - [ ] LabView substitute "Loading View" for something more useful

 - [ ] Front View - Game Settings shown only at the game start